tensorflow/tfx/tfx/examples/mnist/README.md

     independently written tools can be used to generate the tfrecords from images.
 See [Preparing MNIST
     data](https://docs.databricks.com/applications/deep-learning/data-prep/tensorflow-to-tfrecords.html#prepare-mnist-data-for-distributed-dl-notebook)
-    from one such publicly available set of instructions.
+    for one such publicly available set of instructions.

 ## Instruction